 A different way to approach this is to ask, ” Do you love Big Brother?”
 Seems like a nonsequiter doesn’t it?

 You may not recall all of Winston Smith’s 1984 struggles against a worldview created by totalitarianism, but that is okay because you are living some of that now.
-While Winston was crushed and learned to love “Big Brother,” this would not happen to our Ronin trained and formed by our system.
+While Winston was crushed and learned to love “Big Brother,” this would not happen to our Ronin trained and formed by The Mind of the Martial Artist.

-But to defend yourself against a worldview two things are necessary.
+To defend yourself against a dystopian worldview two things are necessary.
 The first is to have a complete comprehension of “Worldview,” and then to have a better one.
 And this we will do.

-Now it is time for the Cargo Cult.
+Now it is time for the Cargo Cult to give us a frame of reference

 Our movie for Strange Land is the segment from the movie, Mondo Cane dealing with the Cargo Cult.